How to Calculate Your Daily Calorie Needs (Step-by-Step Guide for Fat Loss)

 Step 4: Macro Breakdown for Weight Loss

 Calories determine weight change.
-Macros determine body composition.
+Macros strongly influence body composition, recovery, satiety, and muscle retention.

 Protein